cunbidun/competitive_programming/README.md

 This project provides a set of tools for testing the correctness of solutions in coding competitions.
 Because scripts are all command-line interface (CLI), the project is independent of text editors/ IDEs. [vscode](https://code.visualstudio.com/) is the recommended text editors.

 This project is in the early stage of development, so there is a lot of room for improvement.
-Nevertheless, it is mature enough for any coding competition.
+Nevertheless, it is mature enough for casual coding competition.

 ## Install